 Serena worked at a fund management company for six years before joining Aggregate Asset Management.
 She brings her experiences in various administrative roles from various industries like electronics, oil & gas, hospitality and banking.

-During his younger days, he achieved two awards in national mathematics Olympiad (Senior High School Level) and national physics competition (Pre-University Level) in Malaysia.
+During his younger days, he enjoyed studying mathematics and sciences and achieved two awards in national mathematics Olympiad (Senior High School Level) and national physics competition (Pre-University Level) in Malaysia.

 All our investment ideas are generated in-house from our stock screens and public news flow.
 We do not follow what the big boys are doing, or try to predict where the investment herd is going next.
 We are not closet bench-markers – investing in blue chips and popular stocks like everyone else.
 Our ideas are mostly unheard of, and contrarian.